abhigya-maskay/duetmacs-docs/04-Epics/V1-Foundation/01-Project-Bootstrap/Stories/001-cli-version-help-bootstrap/implementation-checklist.md

   - Test: T-CLI-TTY-001 (P1): TTY-attached help includes ANSI; piped/plain does not.

 - [ ] 13.
 Unit tests for pure components
-  - Code: Unit tests for VersionManager formatting; OutputFormatter precedence and ANSI absence when disabled; ErrorHandler exit code mapping and “Use --help” hint.
+  - Code: Unit tests for VersionManager formatting; OutputFormatter precedence and ANSI absence when disabled; ErrorHandler “Use --help” hint.
   - Test: Unit suite green; 70–80%+ coverage on changed code; 100% on critical branches.

 - [ ] 14.
 Final matrix and DoD